Prazepam

 Prazepam is a benzodiazepine derivative drug developed by Warner-Lambert in the 1960s.
 It possesses anxiolytic, anticonvulsant, sedative and skeletal muscle relaxant properties.
-Prazepam is a prodrug for desmethyldiazepam which is responsible for the therapeutic effects of prazepam.
+Prazepam, (Elimination half-life 29-224h), is a prodrug for desmethyldiazepam, (Elimination half-life 36-200h), which is responsible for the therapeutic effects of prazepam.

 Indications

 Prazepam is indicated for the short-term treatment of anxiety.
 After short-term therapy, the dose is usually gradually tapered-off to reduce or avoid any withdrawal or rebound effects.
-Desmethyldiazepam, an active metabolite, has a very long half-life of 29 to 224 hours, which contributes to the therapeutic effects of prazepam.
+Desmethyldiazepam, an active metabolite, has a very long half-life of 36 to 200 hours, which contributes to the therapeutic effects of prazepam.

 Side effects

 Side effects of prazepam are less profound than with other benzodiazepines.
 Excessive drowsiness and with longer-term use, drug dependence, are the most common side effects of prazepam.
 Side effects such as fatigue or "feeling spacey" can also occur but less commonly than with other benzodiazepines.
 Other side effects include feebleness, clumsiness or lethargy, clouded thinking and mental slowness.